ceos-org/ceos-ard/README.md

 **CEOS Analysis Ready Data (CEOS-ARD) are satellite data that have been processed to a minimum set of requirements and organized into a form that allows immediate analysis with a minimum of additional user effort and interoperability both through time and with other datasets.**

+Visit [ceos.org/ard](ceos.org/ard) for more information on CEOS-ARD, self-assessments and CEOS-ARD certified datasets.

 # CEOS-ARD Framework

 Many satellite data users lack the expertise, infrastructure and internet bandwidth to efficiently and effectively access, preprocess, and utilize the growing volume of space-based data for local, regional, and national decision-making.
 Furthermore, even sophisticated users of EO data typically invest a large proportion of their effort into data preparation.
 This is a major barrier to full and successful utilization of space-based data, and threatens the success of major global and regional initiatives supported by the Committee on Earth Observation Satellites (CEOS).
 As data volumes grow, this barrier is becoming more significant for all users.